 Suzanne writes regularly for the Globe and Mail, University Affairs, and other publications, and is a strong generalist with specialties in higher education, business, technology, and books.
 Through her copywriting business CodeWord Communications (www.codeword.ca (link is external)) she provides editorial services from copywriting to editing to proofreading for a variety of corporate clients.

 Suzanne holds a PhD in English from the University of Ottawa and has been teaching in the English and Media Studies departments at Humber College since 2013.
 Prior to that she taught courses at York University and the University of Ottawa.
 She is a longstanding member and volunteer with the Professional Writers Association of Canada and has published a book of poetry called The Days You’ve Spent (2010).

-Dave (D.D.)
-Miller has published articles and stories in a number of journals and anthologies and is the author of a collection of short fiction, David Foster Wallace ruined My Suicide and Other Stories (W&W: A Buckrider Book, 2014), and a book of sports social history, Eight-Wheeled Freedom (Wolsak & Wynn 2016).
+David (D.D.)
+Miller is of mixed settler and Nbisiing Anishinaabe descent.
+He has published articles and stories in a number of journals and anthologies and is the author of a collection of short fiction, David Foster Wallace ruined My Suicide and Other Stories (W&W: A Buckrider Book), and a book of sports social history, Eight-Wheeled Freedom (Wolsak & Wynn).

-A professor in Humber’s English Department, Miller also serves on the editorial board (fiction) of The Humber Literary Review.
-He received undergraduate degrees in English literature and creative writing at Mount Allison university and the University of Victoria before completing his MFA at the University of Guelph.
+A professor in Humber’s English Department, Miller is the co-editor of The Humber Literary Review and is co-chair of Humber@TIFA, an annual interdisciplinary academic conference held in conjunction with the Toronto International Festival of Authors.
+He received undergraduate degrees in English literature and creative writing at Mount Allison University and the University of Victoria before completing his MFA at the University of Guelph.